Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Preliminaries

-In addition, the IEs contained in the signaling can be roughly divided into two categories.
-The first category is IEs with a limited range of values, such as \textit{ProcedureCode}, which can be directly used as training data.
-The second category is IEs with a wide range of values (type {\uppercase\expandafter{\romannumeral 2}} IEs), marked red in Fig.\ref{transform}, such as ID-related IEs (e.g., \textit{RAN-UE-NGAP-ID}, \textit{SEID}) and authentication-related IE, which are different for each UE and cannot be utilized in training.
+Although the length of the encoded vector has been significantly reduced, it remains oversized due to the presence of certain IEs like \textit{RAN\_UE\_NGAP\_ID}, which requires further pre-processing.
+Generally, the IEs contained in the signaling can be roughly divided into two categories.
+The first category is IEs with a limited range of values, namely type {\uppercase\expandafter{\romannumeral 1}} IEs, such as \textit{ProcedureCode} and \textit{msg\_type}.
+The second category is IEs with a wide range of values, namely type {\uppercase\expandafter{\romannumeral 2}} IEs, marked red in Fig. \ref{transform}, such as ID-related IEs (e.g., \textit{RAN\_UE\_NGAP\_ID}, \textit{SEID}) and authentication-related IE, which varies constantly and cannot be utilized directly in training.
 Hence, we perform a mapping operation on these IEs to replace them with relative values according to the order in which they are first received by the control plane.
-As shown in Algorithm \ref{al1}, we construct several Lists for each type {\uppercase\expandafter{\romannumeral 2}} IE to save the mappings bettween original IE values and the relative ones.
-By iterating through each signalling message, the original values are replaced while the mapping lists are continuously updated.
-Besides, some IEs that need to be verified in the unified data management (UDM), such as illegal \textit{IMSI}, are also labeled here.
-Finally, dictionaries are created for each column respectively, through which data can be encoded into natural number vectors, and ``0" indicates that the corresponding IE does not exist in the current signaling message.
-The dimension of each transformed vector is $n_{IE} = 676$, which also represents the category number of IEs.
-The data conversion process from signaling messages to vectors is illustrated in Fig.\ref{transform}.
+As shown in Algorithm \ref{al1}, we construct several lists for each type {\uppercase\expandafter{\romannumeral 2}} IE to save the mappings between the original IE values and the relative ones.
+By iterating through each signaling message, the original values are replaced while the mapping lists are continuously updated.
+Besides, certain IEs, for instance, the illegal \textit{IMSI}, need to be verified by UDM, which is beyond the capacity of DL models.
+Thus, these IEs can be labeled during the replacement process.
+After this operation, the number of types for type {\uppercase\expandafter{\romannumeral 2}} IEs are all restricted to $n_{max}$, and the length of encoded vector is reduced to $\sum_{i=1}^{n_{IE}}{l_i}$, where